-There's no known way to prevent the type 1 diabetes.
+There's no known way to prevent type 1 diabetes.
 But researchers are working on preventing the disease or further destruction of the islet cells in people who are newly diagnosed.
-Ask your doctor if you might be eligible for one of these trials, but carefully weigh the risks and benefits of any treatment available in a clinical trial.
+Ask your doctor if you might be eligible for one of these clinical trials, but carefully weigh the risks and benefits of any treatment available in a trial.

 You can find more information on the types of research being done from TrialNet, a collaboration of diabetes researchers.
 TrialNet is also conducting a natural history study to check for diabetes genes in parents, children and siblings of people with type 1 diabetes.

-- Standards of medical care in diabetes — 2013.
+- Standards of medical care in diabetes — 2014.
 Diabetes Care.
-2013:36:S1.
+2014;37:s14.

-- Bergenstal RM, et al. Effectiveness of sensor-augmented insulin pump therapy in type 1 diabetes.
+- Bergenstal RM, et al. Threshold-based insulin-pump interruption for reduction of hypoglycemia.
 New England Journal of Medicine.
-2010;363:311.
+2013;369:224.

 - Levitsky LL, et al. Special situations in children and adolescents with type 1 diabetes mellitus. http://www.uptodate.com/home.
 Accessed April 27, 2014.